Center for the Advancement of Multicultural Perspectives on Social Sciences, Arts, and Humanities (CAMPSSAH) Scholars

 Assistant Professor, Department of Sociology

-Orly Clerge is an author and sociologist whose research focuses on race, migration, cities, inequality, and identity.
-Orly's first book The New Noir: Race, Identity & Diaspora in Black Suburbia (University of California Press) is a comprehensive exploration of the making of Black diasporic suburbs.
-The New Noir examines how nationality and citizenship are negotiated by the Black middle class and is the first book in a two book series on the politics of Black identity in the 21st century.
-Orly is currently crafting a book on the political identities of Black millennials during the Obama and Trump era.
+Orly Clerge is an Assistant Professor in the Department of Sociology at UC-Davis.
+Orly is an author and sociologist whose research focuses on race, migration, cities, inequality, and identity.
+Orly’s first book The New Noir: Race, Identity & Diaspora in Black Suburbia (University of California Press) is a comprehensive exploration of the making of Black diasporic suburbs.
+The New Noir examines how nationality and citizenship are negotiated by the Black middle class and is the first book in a two-book series on the politics of Blackness in the 21st century.
+For more information, go to: www.orlyclerge.com

 Assistant Professor, School of Education

 Darnel Degand studies the various ways media and society influence the development of social success skills by exploring the social processes that exist within media production environments and media consumption experiences.
 His research also involves the design and development of educational media products and experiences.
-Before joining UC Davis, Professor Degand amassed nearly two decades of professional experience as an interactive media producer.
-A sampling of his resume includes roles as a game designer/developer for Sesame Workshop and as a technical development manager for an online advertising firm.
+He received his Ed.D. from Teachers College, Columbia University.
+Before joining UC Davis, Darnel worked as an interactive media producer for nearly two decades.
+A sampling of his resume includes positions at Sesame Workshop, multiple online advertising firms, and the City University of New York.

 Juan Diego Diaz

 Assistant Professor, Department of Music